How to Manage Your Period Over the Holidays

 Wear comfortable clothing

-The holidays are already peak cozy season — aka the chill in the air has likely already made you want to curl up inside where it’s warm with a steaming mug of hot chocolate — so why not use this as an excuse to bust out your softest, comfiest clothes?
+The holidays are already peak cozy season — aka the chill in the air has likely already made you all want to curl up inside where it’s warm with a steaming mug of hot chocolate — so why not use this as an excuse for them to bust out their softest, comfiest clothes?
 (The Danish call this ‘hygge’ and it’s become a whole thing.)
-In fact, getting your period during the holidays might be such a bad thing since you’re likely already wanting to bundle up.
-Stick to elastic waistband pants or dresses that have a free-floating midriff so you can enjoy the seasonal cakes and cookies and not worry about the extra bloat that happens around period time.

 Take iron supplements

-Indulge your cravings
+Indulge their cravings

 smiling teen wearing turtleneck